Submitted by Yvonne Savio

 Sun Valley 91352

-Friday, 3/10, 9:00am-noon.
-Propagating California Native Plants with Jordan Isken.
-Learn basic skills of vegetative propagation with TPF’s Propagation Manager!
-Various species of native plants will be discussed and started from cuttings or divisions in this hands-on session, and you’ll leave with a flat of starts for your own garden!
-Limit: 10 participants. $50 TPF members, $60 non-members.
+Saturday, 4/13, 9am-12noon.
+Propagating California Native Plants with TPF Production Manager Jordan Isken.
+Learn the basic skills of vegetative propagation.
+Tour TPF propagation areas to see how our crew produces plants for the sales yard.
+A variety of native plant species will be started from cuttings in this hands-on session, and you’ll leave with a flat of starts for your own garden!
+Limit: 10. $50 members, $60 non-members.
+Register at https://www.eventbrite.com/e/propagating-california-native-plants-with-jordan-isken-tickets-50454991237

 University of California Riverside Botanic Garden